cyberark/secrets-provider-for-k8s/design/secrets_provider_rotation_design.md

 ### Design

 Run Secrets Provider as a **Deployment** (**DeploymentConfig** in OpenShift).
-Once the Deployment's pod is spun up, it will authenticate to Conjur/DAP via authn-k8s.
+Once the Deployment's Secrets Provider pod is spun up, it will authenticate to Conjur/DAP via authn-k8s.
-It will then fetch all the relevant K8s secrets and update them with the Conjur secrets they require.
+It will then fetch all the relevant K8s Secrets and update them with the Conjur secrets they require.
 Then, the Secrets Provider will connect to Pub/Sub channel in Conjur and subscribe to rotation events on the relevant secrets.

 #### How does a it answer the requirements?